Specification for Archaeological Field Evaluation

 - An adequate photographic record of the excavation will be prepared.
 This will include photographs illustrating the principal features and finds discovered, in detail and in context.
 The photographic record will also include working shots to illustrate more generally the nature of the archaeological operation mounted.
 All photographs of archaeological detail will feature an appropriately-sized scale.
 Laser or inkjet prints of digital images, while acceptable for inclusion in the report, are not an acceptable medium for archives.
 Digital images taken during the course of the fieldwork will form part of the digital archive to be submitted and curated by the ADS – see archive section below.
 The drawn and written record must be on an appropriately archivable medium.

 - Where human remains are encountered, their excavation and removal will only be undertaken on receipt of the appropriate licence from the Ministry of Justice.
-Any consents or licenses required will be obtained on behalf of the client by the archaeological contractor.
+Any consents or licences required will be obtained on behalf of the client by the archaeological contractor.
 The District Coroner will be informed immediately.

 - Should any finds identified as treasure or potential treasure, including precious metals, groups of coins or prehistoric metalwork, be exposed, these will be removed to a safe place and reported to the local coroner according to the procedures relating to the Treasure Act 1996 Code of Practice (2nd Revision).
 Where removal cannot be effected on the same working day as the discovery suitable security measures will be taken to protect the finds from theft.